AlliedToasters/OneClickCDA/README.md

 `python3 deploy.py`<br>
 (depends on your system, but make sure you're using python 3.6)<br>

-Type in the path to an image (should be reasonably small, 2,000x2,000 px)<br>
+Type in the path to an image (should be reasonably small, 2,000x2,000 px or less)<br>

 Matplotlib should open a window on your system.<br>